Using PromQL in Observability Platform

 The following query calculates the per-second average rate of increase over the last

-10 minutes to the matching metric name with a value for the device
+10 minutes for the matching metric name with a device

 :